Supercomputing-System-AI-Lab/MegaFold/README.md

 ## Usage

-We include code for AlphaFold3 training (both baseline and end-to-end MegaFold integrations) and instructions to reproduce our paper results.
+We include code for AlphaFold3 training with end-to-end MegaFold integrations and instructions to reproduce our paper results.

 ### Install required dependencies